-Where a disagreement between the Audit and Assurance Committee and Social Security Scotland executives cannot be resolved, or where the Committee has specific concerns about the manner in which the organisation is managed these concerns will be recorded in the minutes and brought to the attention of the Executive Advisory Body and Accountable Officer.
-The Executive Advisory Body may, in turn, escalate issues to the Director General Communities as Portfolio Accountable Officer and the Principal Accountable Office (the Permanent Secretary).
+Where a disagreement between Audit and Assurance Committee and Social Security Scotland executives cannot be resolved, or where the Committee has specific concerns about the manner in which the organisation is managed these concerns will be recorded in the minutes and brought to the attention of the Executive Advisory Body and Accountable Officer.
+The Executive Advisory Body may, in turn, escalate issues to Social Security Scotland's Portfolio Sponsor, the Director of Social Security.

-The Director General (Portfolio Accountable Officer) reserves the right to have appropriate representatives (e.g. Internal Audit) undertake any work required to provide independent assurance of Social Security Scotland's management and control if he or she considers it necessary.
+The Director General (Portfolio Accountable Officer) reserves the right to have appropriate representatives (e.g. internal audit) undertake any work required to provide independent assurance of Social Security Scotland's management and control if he or she considers it necessary.
 Social Security Scotland is subject to external audit by the Auditor General for Scotland (AGS) or by auditors appointed by the AGS.
 Following audit, the final accounts will be presented to the Committee to advise the Accountable Officer on signing these and the governance statement.